 Critically, as noted above, the successor function doesn’t merely state that for a particular number, n, there is a successor.
-Instead, it states that every number has a successor, such that numbers are infinite.
-Given this, Cheung et al. (2017) tested the relation between knowledge of how counting implements the successor function (i.e. as measured by the Unit task) and children’s developing knowledge of numerical infinity.
-To do this, they asked children not only to reason about successor relations for familiar numbers, but also asked children their beliefs about numbers in general.
-Specifically, Cheung et al. (2017) tested children using the Unit Task and an infinity battery first reported by Gelman and colleagues (e.g., Evans, 1983; Hartnett & Gelman, 1998).
+Instead, it states that every number has a successor, such that numbers are infinite (for similar treatments of the successor function, see e.g. Decock, 2008; Wright, 1983).
+Given that knowledge of particular numbers could plausibly reflect memorized knowledge rather than the application of a productive successor function, Cheung et al. (2017) paired the Unit Task (which tested how children implement the successor function in particular numbers) with an infinity interview first reported by Gelman and colleagues (e.g., Evans, 1983; Hartnett & Gelman, 1998), which tested children’s beliefs about numbers as a class.
 In this battery, children were asked about the largest number they could name and whether it was the largest possible number, or whether it might be possible to repeatedly add 1 to it.
-This “successor question” tested their explicit understanding that the successor function applies to all numbers.
+This “successor question” tested whether children believe that numbers can be generated via a +1 rule.
 Children also answered an “endless question” about whether counting would get them to the end of numbers, or if numbers went on forever.
-Like the earliest studies on this topic, Cheung et al. (2017) found that children initially believe that numbers are finite, and that it’s not always possible to add 1, but that by around the age of 6, many undergo a transition and begin to claim that numbers never end.
+Like earlier studies on this topic (Evans, 1983; Hartnett & Gelman, 1998), Cheung et al. (2017) found that children initially believe that numbers are finite, and that it’s not always possible to add 1, but that by around the age of 6 many undergo a transition and begin to claim that numbers never end.
 Further, they found that this knowledge emerged shortly after children were able to reason about successor relations and pass the Unit task for large numbers in their count list.